Everybody Here Is Kin

 On Boneyard Island, Georgia, where everyone’s weirdly kin, 13-year-old Lucille is marooned when her mother goes AWOL with an old flame, leaving Lucille with only her father’s ashes, two half-siblings, and Will, the misanthropic manager of the island’s only motel.
 The abandonment kills hope of Lucille’s promised snorkeling trip to the Florida Reef before ocean heat kills the coral and illusions she’s harbored about her mother’s sanity.
 Everybody Here Is Kin explores the lives of this sinking family, the island community, and fears of exposing wounds, old and new, when natural disaster forces them to trust, and depend on, strangers.

-Praise for Everybody Here Is Kin, the new novel by BettyJoyce Nash:
+Praise for Everybody Here Is Kin:

 In her beautiful Everybody Here Is Kin, BettyJoyce Nash has laid bare the ways our blood betrays and restores us.
 The book is a powerful exploration of love’s shadowy forms and the ways our relationships are as shaped by desire as they are by the places we’ve called home, the places we keep running from and toward.—Bret Anthony Johnston, author of Remember Me Like This, and Corpus Christi: Stories, and editor of Naming the World and Other Exercises for the Creative Writer